katerinahristjuk/katerinahristjuk/README.md

 - 🔭 I`m switching my career into IT.
 Previously, I had been working as a civil engineer for 5 years.
 - 🌱 I have recently graduated from JavaScript Academy.
-- 🥅 You can see my full-stack projects using (NodeJs, Express, React, MongoDB).
+- 🥅 You can see my full-stack projects using NodeJs, Express, React, MongoDB.
 - 👯 I’m looking for a good collaboration.

 <!-- ### Connect with me: